-We understand that the BSR will issue guidance on supervision in due course. but that this is unlikely to be available in the short term.
-This is why CABE has decided to provide further information for members and employers to consider, particularly in planning for the period after 6 April 2024.
+We understand that the BSR will formally publish guidance on supervision in due course, but in the interim has given CABE permission to publish their current guidance in draft form (refer to Annex A).
+CABE has decided to provide further information for members and employers to consider, particularly in planning for the period after 6 April 2024, based on the BSR's draft guidance.